MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/sdn-log-collection.md

 This article describes how to collect logs for Software Defined Networking (SDN) in Azure Stack HCI.

-The SDN logs help you gather key information about SDN issues before contacting Microsoft support.
+The SDN logs help you identify and troubleshoot issues in your SDN environment.
+For troubleshooting any advanced issues, you can use these logs to gather key information before contacting Microsoft support.
 You can also use SDN logs to test a recently deployed SDN environment or retest an existing SDN deployment.
 In addition to log collection, you can execute a series of validation tests to gain a current goal state of your SDN environment and check for common misconfigured issues.

 ## Prerequisites